AdarshBhosale/ThinkingGrey_Ecommerce/README.md

-ThinkingGrey Ecommerce is a full-stack MERN application that allows users to browse, purchase, and access online courses.
+Thinking Grey Ecommerce is a full-stack MERN application that allows users to browse, purchase, and access online courses.
 The system includes automated bill/invoice generation, secure authentication, and a powerful admin panel to manage courses, users, and orders.

 ## 🌟 Features